-We recorded a deferred tax liability of \$0 million as of December 31, 2016 and 2015, respectively, related to the activities of our TRS.
-Our deferred tax liability is included in Accounts payable, accrued expenses and other on our consolidated balance sheet.
-Deferred income taxes represent the tax effect from continuing operations of the differences between the book and tax basis of assets and liabilities, and for equity-based compensation it represents the impact of the vesting of restricted stock.
+We recorded a deferred tax liability of \$1 million and \$0 million as of December 31, 2017 and 2016, respectively, related to the activities of our TRS.
+Our deferred tax liability is included in accounts payable, accrued expenses and other on our consolidated balance sheet.
+Deferred income taxes represent the tax effect from continuing operations of the differences between the book and tax basis of assets and liabilities.
+As a result of the enactment of the TCJA, we measured our deferred tax assets and liabilities as of December 31, 2017, using the new federal 21% corporate rate and our applicable state rates.
 Deferred tax assets (liabilities) include the following as of December 31:

-2016 2015
+2017 2016

-(dollars in mill lions)
+(in million s)

-Financing receivable basis difference \$ (11) \$ (6)
+Receivables basis difference \$ (8) \$ (11)

-Equity method investments (14) (2)
+Equity method investments (22) (14)

-Gross deferred tax liabilities (25) (8)
+Gross deferred tax liabilities (30) (25)

-Net operating loss (NOL) and tax credit carryforwards 29 9
+Net operating loss (NOL) carryforwards 27 29

+Tax credit carryforwards 10

-Equity-based compensation 3 2
+Share-based compensation 3 3

-Valuation allowance (7) (3)
+Valuation allowance (11) (7)

-Gross deferred tax assets 25 8
+Gross deferred tax assets 29 25

-Net deferred tax liabilities \$ s -
+Net deferred tax liabilities \$ (1) s -

-We have unused NOLs and tax credits of approximately \$70 million that will begin to expire in 2034 for federal and state tax purposes if not utilized.
+We have unused NOLs of \$115 million and tax credits of approximately \$10 million that will begin to expire in 2034.
 If our TRS entities were to experience a change in control as defined in Section 382 of the Internal Revenue Code, the TRS's ability to utilize NOL in the years after the change in control would be limited.
 Similar rules and limitation may apply for state tax purposes as well.

-We have no examinations in progress, none are expected at this time, and years 2013 through 2015 are open.
-As of December 2016 and 2015, we had no uncertain tax positions.
+We have no examinations in progress, none are expected at this time, and years 2013 through 2016 are open.
+As of December 2017 and 2016, we had no uncertain tax positions.
 Our policy is to recognize interest expense and penalties related to income tax matters as a component of general and administrative expense.
-There were no accrued interest and penalties as of December 31, 2016 and 2015, and no interest and penalties were recognized during the years ended December 31, 2016, 2015, or 2014.
+There were no accrued interest and penalties as of December 31, 2017 and 2016, and no interest and penalties were recognized during the years ended December 31, 2017, 2016, or 2015.

-For federal income tax purposes, the cash dividends paid for the years ended December 31, 2016 and 2015 are characterized as follows:
+For federal income tax purposes, the cash dividends paid for the years ended December 31, 2017 and 2016 are characterized as follows:

-2016 2015
+2017 2016

 Common distributions

-Ordinary income 0% 23%
+Ordinary income 15% 0%

-Return of capital 100% 77%
+Return of capital 85% 100%

 100% 100%